 The WW.
 'Magnus' and 'Large' lathes were all very similar, differing only in their collet capacity and the range of equipment listed in particular catalogs.
-Determining the relative prices and values of the different models when new is awkward; some machines were offered with only one bed length, some with three and, whilst nickel or paint was an option on some, it was not on others.
+Determining the relative prices and values of the different models when new is awkward; some machines were offered with only one bed length, some with three and, while a nickel or paint was an option models, it was not on others.

 Assuming as close a specification as possible between the different variants - a ball-bearing headstock with lever-operated collet closer and in the longest bed length available we have, taking the mid 1950s as a bench mark, the following: